tamius-han/ultrawidify/README.md

 ## Changelog

-### v2.2.0a1 (Git - unstable)
+### v2.2.0 (AMO)

 Various improvements to automatic aspect ratio detection:

 * **Fixed the situation with insane memory usage due to the automatic aspect ratio detection (#25, #32) and lag that appeared in certain cases after the extension has been running for a while.** There's still fun stuff going on — see notes below.
 * Improved accuracy of automatic detection.
 This should fix the issue of rapid switching in dark videos or videos with otherwise uneven edges (#12 - [video](https://www.youtube.com/watch?v=NaTGwlfRB_c); #24 - [video](https://www.youtube.com/watch?v=xvZqHgFz51I) (see the car at the beginning))

-Improved accuracy has increased the base RAM usage.
-Expect 30-500 MB per video that's currently playing if you opened the Firefox just for youtube.
-I've spent 2 hours watching videos on youtube and RAM usage of the extension was 30-400 MB most of the time.
+Improved accuracy has increased the base RAM usage, and not by a small amount (I seem to have fixed my blunders, so that could _actually_ be on Firefox).
+As a result, I've reduced both resolution of the sample as well as polling frequency.

-In some weird cases, though, RAM usage could sway between 30 MB to ~2 gigs? while the video is playing.
-That normally happens when firefox has been running for a while (even if extension was disabled or not installed during that while).
+Polling of 1 check per second shouldn't use too much RAM.
+If you want automatic aspect ratio detection to react faster, you can up that number to 30 in the settings.
+30 checks per second can be expensive: up to 400 MB if you've just started Firefox and went to youtube.
+Can go north of 2 gigs if you've been running Firefox for longer than that (seems to be a problem with Javascript garbage collection).

 Videos that aren't playing (e.g. videos that are paused or ended) do (should) ***not*** use any meaningful amount of RAM.

 * Overpass font is now bundled with this extension, meaning the popup should appear the way it was meant to appear™.

-### v2.1.4 (FF/AMO)
+### v2.1.4

 * Extension has been disabled on imgur (it was breaking gifs)